 Colonial leaders decided to meet in the fall of 1774 in Philadelphia at the First Continental Congress to address the abuses of the British government.

-The SAT II is unlikely to ask you about the details of any one act.
+The SAT Subject Test is unlikely to ask you about the details of any one act.
 Remember, history is causal — events cause other events, and so on.
 Understanding the causes of major events is much more important than recalling the details of individual acts on their own.
 You're more likely to see a question like the following:

 What inspired colonists to meet in Philadelphia to hold the First Continental Congress?